MurphyPone/murphypone.github.io/src/content/ml-4.md

 ## <a name="ch2.4" class="n"></a> 2.4 Tracking a Nonstationary Problem

-In cases where the environment is nonstationary and the "bandit" is changing over time, it makes sense to weight recent rwards more heavily than long-past ones.
+In cases where the environment is non-stationary and the "bandit" is changing over time, it makes sense to weight recent rewards more heavily than long-past ones.
 By using a constant step-size parameter, and modifying the incremental update rule from 2.3, we can achieve this effect:

 $Q_{k+1} = Q_k + \alpha \big[R_k - Q_k \big]$